europeana/recommendations-updater/README.md

 Spring-Boot2 and Spring-Batch web application for generating updates to the Recommendation Engine

-The software retrieves set names from Solr and uses this to loads records (of a particular set) from a Mongo databases.
+The software retrieves set names and uses this to loads records (of a particular set) from a Mongo databases.
-Part of the record data is then sends it to the Embeddings API which returns vectors.
+Part of the record data is then send to the Embeddings API which returns vectors.
 The vectors are saved into a Milvus database.
 Since the used Milvus version doesn't support string keys, we store a mapping between recordIds and keys in a local LMDB database.